Synchronizing...

 The Scalping Trap:

 A scalping strategy aiming for 2-3 pips of profit will work flawlessly on a demo account.
 On a live account, the spread markup and execution delay will mathematically turn that exact same strategy into a guaranteed loss.
-To succeed in live conditions, strategies must utilize institutional execution pathways—similar to how Bullbridge aggressively routes its latency-sensitive orders.
+To succeed in live conditions, strategies must utilize institutional execution pathways—similar to how Bullcharge aggressively routes its latency-sensitive orders.

 // Illusion_02_Timeframes